rmkasendwa/rmkasendwa/README.md

   getDetails(): IBioDetails {
     return {
-      "- ⚡ Quick bio:":                    "Quality oriented self start that is commercially-ware, evolving and enthusiastic about building stuff", "- 🔭 I’m currently working at":      `${this.company} as ${this.title}`, "- 👯 I’m looking to collaborate on": "Node, Typescript, React and Docker related projects", "- 💬 Ask me about":                  "Node, React, Typescript, SQL, Software Design & Architecture, Web-Dev and CI/CD Pipelines",
+      "- ⚡ Quick bio:":                    "Quality oriented self starter that is commercially-ware, evolving and enthusiastic about building stuff", "- 🔭 I’m currently working at":      `${this.company} as ${this.title}`, "- 👯 I’m looking to collaborate on": "Node, Typescript, React and Docker related projects", "- 💬 Ask me about":                  "Node, React, Typescript, SQL, Software Design & Architecture, Web-Dev and CI/CD Pipelines",